khwiri/electron-vue/README.md

 ```

 ## Electron Messages
-ElectronVue attempts to make it easy to pass messages between your vue in the renderer process and the main process of an Electron application.
+ElectronVue attempts to make it easy to pass messages between your Vue in the renderer process and the main process of an Electron application.
 Take a look at the [Electron documentation](https://electron.atom.io/docs/api/ipc-main/#sending-messages) to see how this works under the hood.
 Here's an example of how it works with an ElectronVue.
 ```js
 // renderer process
 const {ipcRenderer} = require('electron');